kottster/kottster/docs/custom-pages/introduction.md

 ## Page with API

 When you need to fetch data from a backend API, you can add a custom controller by creating an `api.server.js` file in the same directory as your page component.
+The controller uses [`defineCustomController`](./api.md) to set up custom API endpoints for your page.

 This example creates a page that displays the file path of the current page.
 It demonstrates how to call backend procedures from the frontend and handle loading states and errors.

 ### Backend controller

 First, create the backend controller that defines the API functions:

+**Example:**

 ```tsx [app/pages/example/api.server.js]
 import { app } from '../../_server/app';